wwarthen/RomWBW/Source/Doc/UserGuide.md

 A>
 ```

+Notice that a list of drive letters and their assignments to RomWBW
+devices and slices is displayed during the initialization of the
+operating system.

 Here is another example where we are booting disk unit 4, slice 3
 which is the CP/M 3 operating system on this disk: